-Fruits & Vegetables: Make half your plate fruits and vegetables
+Vegetables & Fruits: Make half your plate vegetables and fruits

-Grains: Make half your plate grains whole grains
+Grains: Make at least half of your grain servings, whole grains

 Dairy: Move to low fat or fat free milk and yogurt

 Protein: Vary your meats and use dry beans, nuts, or fish

 MyPlate Food Guide: